DaveMDS/dd_burner/README.md

 Installation
 ------------
-For the moment just copy (or link) the five python files somewhere in your path, a proper setup.py script will come soon.
+Just copy (or link) the five python files somewhere in your path.

 dd-mount
 --------